xzhayon/xzhell/README.md

 ```

 #### Kubernetes
 Most commands can be run on a Kubernetes pod specifying part of its name via the `-K` option.
 If the name is ambiguous, `overdose` will show a list of choices.
+The tool is also available as `uberdose`, for those preferring a Kubernetes-like vibe (as a bonus point, "über" is the German word for "over").
 ```
 $ overdose -Kapp sh $container
 Searching for pod "app" in namespace "app"...